Digital Disruption Brings a Welcome Change

-However, digitalization is still in the early stages of development for many FMCG companies.
+However, digitalization is still in the early stages of development for many fast-moving consumer goods (FMCG) companies.
 Even well-known brands are still at crossroads in how they can manage the interface process with their consumers.
-Covid19 is accelerating the shift of customer journeys turning online and will change customer purchase behaviors sustainably.
+COVID-19 is accelerating the shift of customer journeys turning online and will change customer purchase behaviors sustainably.
 FMCG companies must rethink their go-to-market now and react, otherwise they risk falling behind competition and loosing market shares.

 As a result, players from the FMCG industry need to take advantage of the opportunities digital transformations provide and complement their traditional products and business services with new digital offerings.
 The aim is to transform the business over time.